kravtsova2/GW_computational/README.md

 This repository contains two codes to reproduce parts A and B of the figure in this reference:
 N. Kravtsova.
-Note on a computational complexity of the Gromov-Wasserstein distance.
+Note on computational complexity of the Gromov-Wasserstein distance.
 2024.
 https://arxiv.org/abs/2408.06525

 Part A uses spaces constructed in Example 5.2 of this reference (no additional files are  needed when using the code):